vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

     launch media_player_flutter

+The initial screen is a menu of content items that can be played.
+Touch one of the items to play it.
+Note that the default config file contains only one item.

 Flutter apps can't currently process command line parameters, and supporting text entry is problematic.
 For these reasons, media_player_flutter relies on a config file to determine what content to play.
 The app allows the user to